 By Buddy Mikaere

 Buddy Mikaere is a historian, environmentalist, resource consents consultant and Tauranga Moana iwi representative with a wide variety of interests across the Mount Maunganui and Tauranga community.
-He serves on various council committees.
+He was a committtee member of Ngai Te Hapu Incorporated.